General | Admissions | Financial Aid | Career Services | Sponsorship

 We review three dimensions of your background when considering an offer of admission:

-- Professional — breadth and depth of your professional background.
-Level of management responsibilities and demonstrated leadership.
+- Professional — breadth and depth of your professional background and level of management responsibilities and demonstrated leadership.
 [Note: a minimum of seven years of professional experience is preferred.]

 - Intellectual — potential to succeed academically as demonstrated through your undergraduate/graduate academic record, GMAT score, letters of recommendation and work experience.